Lasius Parasite Introductions - How to Begin a Lasius Social Parasite Colony in North America

 Host Species and Introduction Methods

-Lasius clavipes can use Lasius americanus and Lasius neoniger as hosts, although there are no cases of clavipes getting workers in captivity.
+Lasius clavipes can use Lasius americanus and Lasius neoniger as hosts, although there are not yet cases of clavipes getting workers in captivity.
 There has been short term success with Lasius pubescens and claviger workers as hosts.

 The Swarm Method and Worker Method both seem to work well for this species, but it’s recommended that you don’t use the Swarm Method with larger hosts, such as claviger workers.
 Lasius clavipes queens are often able to live longer without hosts than latipes.